omrirefaeli/PowershellZeroToHero/README.md

 This is a terminal educational game to learn Powershell through hands-on porblem solving to teach the nuances of the code language.
 Can be played individually or as a team learning activity with one instructor.

 ## About the game
 The code is written in Powershell.
 The player is asked with questions that are tailored to the system that runs the code.
-To find the answers, the player would need to utilize Powershell concepts on his/her own that gets harder as the game progresses.
+To find the answers, the player would need to utilize new Powershell concepts each time on his/her own that gets harder as the game progresses.

 ## How to run